Canonbury House and Canonbury Tower: Prior Bolton's mansion and tower

 In 1509 William Bolton was elected as the new Prior.
 Bolton substantially restored and added to St Bartholomew's, and was Henry VIII's Master of the Works for the building of the Henry VII Chapel in Westminster Abbey.
 In the 1520s Bolton also restored the medieval Canonbury manor house as a mansion for himself, his Canons and his successors.
 It is uncertain how much of the Canonbury House that took shape in the 16th century was Prior Bolton's work, and most of its appearance is unknown, although its layout is still discernible today, with a range of buildings around a courtyard, and the six-storey Tower.
 Canonbury Tower is certainly his work; some sources give the date for the Tower as c.
 1562, but this is incorrect as Prior Bolton died in 1532 and was succeeded by Robert Fuller.
-The reason for constructing the Tower is obscure since it served no defensive purpose.
+It has been suggested that the "base of Islington's most famous historic building appears to be extremely ancient, incorporating pre-Roman work".
+The reason for Bolton constructing the Tower is obscure since it served no defensive purpose.
 However, the flat roof commanded a fine view of Middlesex and the City; even in 1807 it was observed that "Canonbury was certainly most convenient and pleasant.
 We can easily imagine the beautiful view they must have had from thence, even to the gates of the priory; for the smoke of London was not then so dense as it is at present; and but very few buildings intervened."

 The grounds were enclosed with a brick wall, extending from the rear of the present Alwyne Road houses northward to St Paul's Road.

 When the monasteries were dissolved by Henry VIII, St Bartholomew's and its appendages were among the last to be taken.
 Prior Robert Fuller surrendered the Priory and its lands to the Crown on 25 October 1539.
 Henry VIII bestowed the manor of Canonbury on his Chief Minister for the Dissolution, Thomas Cromwell, only a year before his execution on 28 July 1540.

 In 1547 the manor was granted by Edward VI to John Dudley, Earl of Warwick, later Duke of Northumberland.
 He was executed in 1553 for his abortive attempt to place his daughter-in-law, Lady Jane Grey, on the throne.
 Queen Mary I in 1556 granted the manor to one David Broke, and in 1557 to Thomas Wentworth, 2nd Baron Wentworth, who seems to have undertaken some building there.